primefaces/primefaces/docs/9_0/components/autoupdate.md

 </p:panel>
 ```

-## Publish/Subscribe Pattern
+## Event/Observer Pattern
-If you would like to subscribe to only certain events when updating components you can use the Observer pattern.
+If you would like to subscribe only to certain events when updating components you can use the observer pattern.
-Use the `on` attribute to determine what events you would like to **subscribe** to.
-Then you can **publish**
+Use the `on` attribute to determine what events you would like to **observe** to.
+Then you can publish
-that event from many different components using `update="@obs(event)"`.
+that **event** from many different components using `update="@obs(event)"`.

 ```xhtml
 <p:commandButton value="Update global" />